Celebrating our neuro-diverse lives across the region ...

 47 Jackson Street, Gateshead NE8 1EE

-- Thanks to Norman and his colleagues at the Gateshead Recovery Partnership Recovery Connections, we are able to run monthly support group meetings in the centre of Gateshead, very close to the Metro and Gateshead bus station.
+- Thanks to Norman and his colleagues at the Gateshead Recovery Partnership Recovery Connections, we are able to run monthly support group meetings in the centre of Gateshead, very close to the Metro and also Gateshead bus station.

 - The meetings are now extended to ~ 2 hours but please try to be on time if you decide to come along.
 We always have a lot of things to discuss as quickly as possible!